 Before getting to worried that you are experiencing hormonal acne, realize that it is very common and perfectly normal.
 Luckily, there are simple ways to treat it!

 How to treat your hormonal acne and prevent future breakouts:

-1. Use an over-the-counter facial cleanser.
+1. Use an over-the-counter facial treatment.
 To get the most out of it, look for a cleanser that contains salicylic acid to help exfoliate the skin.
-The Estala Acne Stop Facial Cleanser contains salicylic acid and will work wonders to help reduce and prevent your hormonal breakouts.
+The Estala Acne Stop System contains salicylic acid and will work wonders to help reduce and prevent your hormonal breakouts.

 2. Avoid picking or scraping pimples.
 Doing so can make them worse and lead to excess inflammation.
 This can also cause more dirt to enter the pores, which just makes things even harder on your skin